| by CTEC

 Male and female NRM members stand in line holding flags with the NRM logo.
 Image from NRM’s official website.

 Realm councils, located in each country where NRM has an active branch, are responsible for handling matters of NRM administration, propaganda dissemination, and operations in their respective branches.
-Each realm council has its own leader, paralleling the structure of NRM-Sweden; however, all realm councils take direction from Lindberg.
+Each realm council has its own leader, paralleling the structure of NRM-Sweden; however, all realm councils take direction from Vejdeland.
 NRM-Norway, for instance, is led by Tommy Olsen, according to NRM’s official website; NRM-Denmark is led in part by Jacob Vullum Anderson; and NRM-Finland was run by Antti Niemi prior to its country-wide ban (it is unclear whether he still leads an undercover organization under a different name).
 Iceland, conversely, does not appear to have an identified leader, likely due to the comparatively smaller NRM presence within the country.
 Despite NRM’s history of activism across Iceland, the official NRM website does not identify Iceland as a country with a confirmed NRM presence.

-Also positioned as Lindberg’s subordinate is the “Council of the North,” a transnational council consisting of two representatives from each realm council.
+Also positioned as Vejdeland’s subordinate is the “Council of the North,” a transnational council consisting of two representatives from each realm council.
 Under the realm councils, each NRM branch is further divided into “Nests” (regional divisions spanning the country), with each Nest led by a “Nest Chief.”
 Sweden has eight Nests located in-country, while it is believed that Norway has six, Denmark at least two, and Finland eight (despite NRM’s country-wide proscription in 2020).
-These Nests are further divided into local groups, each of which is led by a commander.
+These Nests are further divided into local groups, each of which is led by a Commander.

 Affiliations

 NRM is closely affiliated with Russian Imperial Movement (RIM), which was designated a Specially Designated Global Terrorist (SDGT) entity by the U.S. State Department in April of 2020.
 The two organizations have historically collaborated with one another during arranged meetings, joint affiliations in online networks, provided training, and inter-organizational terrorist activity.
 NRM also translates some of its programs into Russian, likely in an attempt to appeal to a Russian audience.
 In turn, Russian social media also references NRM.
-The two organizations have a history of frequent meetings; in one meeting, illustrating the centrality of antisemitic conspiracy theories in their worldviews, RIM leader Stanislav Vorobyev expressed his fear of a perceived “full-scale war against the traditional values of Western civilization,” blaming the Jewish population for its perpetuation.
+The two organizations have a history of frequent meetings; in one meeting, illustrating the centrality of antisemitic conspiracy theories in their worldviews, RIM leader Stanislav Vorobyev expressed his fear of a perceived “full-scale war against the traditional values of Western civilization,” blaming the Jewish people for its perpetuation.
 In the same meeting, Vorobyev expressed his desire to bridge the gap between the two organizations, explaining that the groups share a common enemy in “Jewish oligarchs in Ukraine.”
 Vorobyev also spoke at NRM’s “Nordic Days” event.
 NRM and RIM were also involved in the same networks; most notably, RIM invited NRM to its “World National-Conservative Movement,” a global network designed to increase awareness of its opposition to policies promoting globalization and mass migration, which it attributed to an anti-white, malicious Jewish cabal.

 The impact of the affiliation between NRM and RIM is illustrated most strongly between the years 2016 and 2017.
 In 2016, RIM donated an undisclosed sum of money to NRM in an effort to monetarily support its growth.
 Also in 2016, it was revealed in August that RIM had provided two members of NRM with paramilitary training at its Partisan facilities in St. Petersburg, Russia.
 Just months later, between November of 2016 and January of 2017, the same trained NRM members (accompanied by a third NRM member) carried out bombings at a migrant center and at a café bookstore in Gothenburg, Sweden.
 During the prosecution, it was revealed that two of the perpetrators’ knowledge of explosive device construction was obtained during their paramilitary training with RIM.
 Notably, it was RIM’s engagement in the paramilitary training of NRM members that ultimately resulted in its formal designation as a terrorist organization by the U.S. State Department.
 However, despite NRM’s involvement in the incident, it was not designated alongside RIM.
 This may be attributed to the fact that RIM’s designation was enforced on the basis of Executive Order 13224 (as amended by Executive Order 13886), which specifically calls for the designation of groups and leaders who are “providing training for acts of terrorism that threaten the national security and foreign policy of the United States.”
 NRM’s absence of hosting paramilitary training, along with the classification of its members as only attendees of RIM’s training sessions, likely enabled NRM to avoid a designation.
 This is indicative of the difficulties faced by the State Department in designating groups with violent agendas.